Undergraduate study | Middle Eastern Studies

 Taking an interdisciplinary Area Studies approach to the region, our undergraduate MA Honours programme aims to develop your interest, knowledge and understanding of the Middle East, past and present, including its languages, literatures, cultures, history, and politics.

 Edinburgh has a well-established international reputation for Islamic and Middle Eastern Studies (IMES) and is ranked sixth in the UK for Middle Eastern & African Studies in the Complete University Guide 2022.

 Study with us and you’ll be part of a friendly community of staff and students, with great links to the Alwaleed Centre, fantastic resources, a thriving student Islamic Society, and a regular programme of workshops, film screenings and guest seminars, all within a School passionate about languages, literatures and cultures from around the globe.

 - You’ll complete a four-year MA (Hons) degree, engaging with a broad range of subjects in your first two years, then specialising in the aspects of Middle Eastern Studies that interest you most.

 - You'll learn basic Arabic, Turkish or Persian in first year, with the option to take your chosen language on into second year.
 This opens up a range of original material from our collections.

 - Our programmes are very flexible.
 In your first two years, alongside language learning, you'll study a range of courses giving you a broad knowledge base and transferable skills.
 You'll study the literatures, cultures, history, and politics of the Middle East from pre-Islamic times (c.550) to the present day, with the option to take courses from related subject areas.

-- You’ll typically be based at the heart of the University of Edinburgh, in the city’s historic centre.
-Our Georgian building has its own library and the Main University Library is just across the square from us, housing over 23,000 IMES resources, including the Serjeant and Watt Collections.
+- You’ll be based at the heart of the University of Edinburgh, in the city’s historic centre.
+Our Georgian building has its own library and the Main University Library is just across the square from us, housing over 23,000 IMES resources, including Islamic manuscripts